openhwgroup/programs/Project-Descriptions-and-Plans/LLVM-Toolchain/COREV_LLVM_Plan_Approved_2023.md

 CORE-V LLVM project is a long-run project.
 It is therefore difficult to plan the complete project.

 Therefore, in order to keep the project under control, the project plan is defined for 2023 activity.

+During 2023 we plan to support all ISA extensions in the assembler (H1/2023) and all ISA extensions through builtins in the compiler H2/2023).
+A detailed timeline is provided in this document.

 ## OpenHW Members/Participants committed to participate in CORE-V LLVM project